 First important point:

-Most people have choose open-source software (gnu, linux, bsd, etc) because its open source, this means that they are allowed to modify the source code and change it for their needs, it allows them HAVE FREEDOM.
+Most people have choose open-source software (Hurd, Linux, BSD, etc) because they are allowed to modify the source code and change it for their needs, it allows them to HAVE FREEDOM.

 So let's say I want to recompile the default kernel provided by debian, this is easy: